 From everyone here at Eastpoint, we wish you a lovely festive break and a prosperous New Year.
 To all of our customers – thank you for your business and we look forward to working with you again next year.

-Eastpoint’s last working day is Friday December 21st 2018, and we shall return to the office on Wednesday January the 2nd, 2019.
+Eastpoint’s last working day of 2019 is Tuesday 24th December.
+We shall return to the office on Thursday 2nd January 2020.